fan2/mkdocs/docs/blog/posts/arm/arm-ldr.md

 !!! note "LDR Rd, =label is not PIC"

-    - An address loaded in this way is ﬁxed at link time, so the code is not position independent.
+    - An address loaded in this way is fixed at link time, so the code is not position independent.
     - The address holding the constant remains valid regardless of where the linker places the ELF section containing the `LDR` instruction.

-If `label_expr` is an external expression, or is not contained in the current section, the assembler places a linker relocation directive in the object ﬁle.
+If `label_expr` is an external expression, or is not contained in the current section, the assembler places a linker relocation directive in the object file.
 The linker generates the address at link time.

-If `label_expr` is a local label, the assembler places a linker relocation directive in the object ﬁle and generates a symbol for that local label.
+If `label_expr` is a local label, the assembler places a linker relocation directive in the object file and generates a symbol for that local label.
 The address is generated at link time.

 The ==oﬀset== from the PC to the value in the literal pool must be less than ±1MB .
 You are responsible for ensuring that there is a literal pool within range.